Agentic DevOps in the Autonomous Cloud

 • Enable first execution-ready agent

-• Analyze pilot results and build business case
+• Analyze results, build business case

 • Develop long-term roadmap

-Team: Expand to 8 total people (.3 FTE each)
+Team: 8 total (.3 FTE each) · Budget: $100K · Out: First autonomous action, ROI

-Success Metrics: 80% MTTR reduction | 50% deployment acceleration | $2M+ annual savings | 90% team adoption rate
+Success Metrics: 80% MTTR reduction · 50% deployment acceleration · $2M+ annual savings · 90% team adoption

 Who wants the detailed implementation checklist?